specbeck/specbeck/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on exploring the vast python libraries.
+- 🔭 I’m currently working on exploring the vast python library ecosystem.
 - 🌱 I’m currently learning about several other languages and their capabilities.
 - 👯 I’m looking to collaborate on any fun project that is within the reach of my abilities.
 - 🤔 I’m looking for help with any of the above and below listed domains.